 The Group Trustees make estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
 For the Scheme, the Trustee believes the only estimate and assumptions that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year are related to the valuation of the investments and, in particular, those classified in Level 3 of the fair value hierarchy.
 In determining the fair value of certain illiquid assets, the Scheme relies on valuation methodologies that may include discounted cash flow analysis, publicly quoted comparable, recent arms-length transactions and other valuation techniques commonly used by market participants.
 The techniques and judgements required to calculate the valuations of these illiquid assets are inherently less certain than those used to value quoted assets.
-In the current year, this uncertainty is heightened as a result of the impact of the Coronavirus pandemic on markets and the global economy.

-Explanation of the key assumptions underpinning the valuation of investments are included within note 18.
+Explanation of the key assumptions underpinning the valuation of investments are included within note 19.